BhushanAbhyankar/AWSMultipleFileUploads/README.md

 # AWSMultipleFileUploads
-This demo project s3explains functionality of uploading files to AWS S3
+This demo project explains functionality of uploading files to AWS S3 using Swift

 Upload Images, video, audio, or any type of files to AWS S3 Bucket using Swift.